-An upmarket west London gastropub from the Hippo Inns team, the first thing you see as you enter this slick pub is the eponymous eagle located on the right hand side of the plush pub bar (a remnant of its days as a former Trumans Brewery pub).
+An upmarket west London gastropub from the Hippo Inns team, the first thing you see as you enter the Eagle, a slick Notting Hill pub is the eponymous eagle located on the right hand side of the plush pub bar (a remnant of its days as a former Trumans Brewery pub).

 With an emphasis on good quality food including steak nights, seasonal menus and sunday roasts, we like how the Eagle effortlessly combines culinary endeavours with a crowd pleasing beer roster and bar set-up.

-We visited the Eagle one weekday lunch-time and it was glorious to hear the locals reminiscing with the bar staff or drinking old school ales around the cosy fireplace.
-A lovely pub, the Eagle soars high and is one of Notting Hill’s best bars by far.
+We visited Notting Hill’s The Eagle one weekday lunch-time and it was glorious to hear the locals reminiscing with the bar staff or drinking old school ales around the cosy fireplace.
+A lovely pub, the Eagle soars high and is one of the best Notting Hill pubs by far.

-As the guy sat next to us in the sidebar told us over his lunch, Notting Hill’s The Elgin is one is one of the two oldest bars in Notting Hill ar over 150 years old (the other being the KPH just across the other side of Ladbroke Grove) – proving that not only is the Elgin an old school Victorian boozer but very friendly too.
+As the guy sat next to us in the sidebar told us over his lunch, Notting Hill’s The Elgin is one is one of the two oldest Notting Hill pubs at over 150 years old (the other being the KPH just across the other side of Ladbroke Grove) – proving that not only is the Elgin an old school Victorian boozer but very friendly Notting Hill pub too.

 The Elgin is a Young’s pub, however we didn’t actually try the food (we just had pints of Camden Hells and Beavertown) but it was a popular dining spot and most diners were eating.

-We were lucky enough to manage one of the two booths in the window directly overlooking Portobello Road so with our pints of Two Tribes in hand (brewed in nearby Kings Cross), we enjoyed the atmosphere and supped our pints and enjoyed Notting Hill life.
+We were lucky enough to manage one of the two booths at the Duke of Wellington Notting Hill, in the window directly overlooking Portobello Road so with our pints of Two Tribes in hand (brewed in nearby Kings Cross), we enjoyed the atmosphere and supped our pints and enjoyed Notting Hill pub life.

 Some of the conversations we overheard in here for just AMAZING (promise we weren’t eavesdropping – the set-up just lends itself to hearing all the bar stool conversations).
-One of the regulars said that this was her favourite Notting Hill pub to ‘chill’ and that the sausages and mash here are amazing.
+One of the regulars said that the Duke of Wellington was her favourite Notting Hill pubs to ‘chill’ and that the sausages and mash here are amazing.
 Praise indeed!

 5. The KPH

-Across the road from the Elgin on Ladbroke Grove, the KPH (Kensington Park Hotel) is a traditional west London pub that has undergone a serious transformation in recent years, with boutique hotel rooms upstairs and a shabby chic art deco bar interior with huge bay windows overlooking the main road.
+Across the road from the Elgin on Ladbroke Grove, the KPH (Kensington Park Hotel) is a traditional Notting Hill pub that has undergone a serious transformation in recent years, with boutique hotel rooms upstairs and a shabby chic art deco bar interior with huge bay windows overlooking the main road.

-The nearest pub to Ladbroke Grove Tube station, expect to see the likes of Beavertown, Sambrooks and nearby Portobello brewing on tap at The KPH and British pub classics and other hearty food fare.
+The KPH is the nearest Notting Hill pub to Ladbroke Grove Tube station – expect to see the likes of Beavertown, Sambrooks and nearby Portobello brewing on tap at The KPH and British pub classics and other hearty food fare.